Are COVID-19 vaccines safe for kids aged 5-11?

 What is a 3rd Dose?

-Like booster shots, a 3rd dose provides additional protection against COVID-19 and help to strengthen protection against severe disease in populations who are moderately or severely immunocompromised.
-The 3rd dose is given to eligible populations 28 days after they were fully vaccinated.
-Regardless of which vaccine you were initially administered, you will be given a full dose of either the Pfizer-BioNTech (Comirnaty) or Moderna COVID-19 vaccine.
+Like booster shots, a 3rd dose provides additional protection against COVID-19 and helps to strengthen protection against severe disease.
+Regardless of which vaccine you were initially administered, you will be given a booster dose of either the Pfizer-BioNTech (Comirnaty) or Moderna COVID-19 vaccine.

 Are there side effects from getting the COVID-19 vaccine?